 The Amazing Story of Adolphus Tips Booktalk

-A young soldier preparing for D-Day, a twelve-year-old girl searching for her lost cat, a promise made and long remembered, and the coincidences that linked them together and echoed down the years.
+A young soldier prepares for D-Day, a twelve-year-old girl searches for her lost cat, a promise is made and long remembered, and the coincidences link them together and echoed down the years.

 It’s a difficult and dangerous time.
 Soldiers are everywhere.
 Lily’s father may never come home.
 Their farm may not survive the American shells and bombs.
 But Adie, Private First Class Adolphus T. Madison, has promised Lily that he will make sure Tips gets home alive.
 And Adie is determined to keep his promise, no matter what the cost.